 The Utah Schools for the Deaf and the Blind is a state agency.
 USDB provides programs across the entire state of Utah as well as three main campuses.
 These schools and programs share frequent, detailed information with the public.
 The administration values include transparency and frequent communication.
 Teachers and staff are always encouraged to share their stories of success.
 About 98% of our students have signed photo/media release forms, so when members of the news media ask if they are allowed into our programs and classrooms, the answer is yes.
 We encourage and applaud interviews with our students, teachers, and staff.

 Thank you to members of the media for the coverage USDB has received.
-So far, during 2018, our students, teachers, and programs have been highlighted in more than 130 news stories.
-All positive.
-For a detailed list of coverage with links to many of the stories see Media Coverage button below.
+Many of our students, teachers, and programs have been highlighted in news stories and we appreciate it!

 Public Information Officer